-Suit: Website sold ammo used by accused Texas school shooter
+Suit: Website sold ammo to underage accused Texas shooter

 According to an amended lawsuit filed Thursday, Pagourtzis initially ordered 50 rounds of hollow-point handgun ammunition and 105 rounds of 12-gauge shotgun ammunition, the Houston Chronicle reported.
 Two weeks later, he purchased an additional 35 rounds of shotgun ammunition - both times from the website Luckygunner.com that did not require him to make an account, submit proof of age or set-up a secure two-step authorization, the filing said.

-Those killed at the school include a Pakistani exchange student whose parents filed the amended petition.
+Among those killed at the school was a Pakistani exchange student whose parents filed the amended petition.
 It’s part of a lawsuit filed against the suspect’s parents, Rose Marie Kosmetatos and Antonios Pagourtzis, alleging they knew their son was exhibiting extreme behavior and yet failed to prevent him from accessing their firearms, which authorities believe were used in the shooting.

 Luckygunner.com, along with its owners, Red Stag, have been listed as additional defendants in the amended lawsuit, which claims Red Stag mailed the ammunition via FedEx without requiring an adult to sign for the package.
-Neither Neither Luckygunner.com nor Red Stag responded to requests from the Houston Chronicle for comment.
+Neither Luckygunner.com nor Red Stag responded to requests from the Houston Chronicle for comment.

 Everytown Law, the legal arm for Everytown for Gun Safety Support Fund, a nationwide group, filed the petition on behalf of Abdul Aziz Sheikh and Farah Naz, the parents of Sabika Sheikh, who arrived as an exchange student last August.